 It’s an excellent choice for low-light photography on a budget with the right lenses.
 It performs well in casual, documentary, family, portrait, and travel applications.
-It might also act as a stepping stone into the full-frame world.
+It might also act as a stepping stone into the full frame world.

 Mount and Compatibility

 There are few native RF lens options for the EOS RP.
 There are three kit zoom lenses you can choose from: a 24-105mm f/4-7.1 IS, a 24-240mm f/4-6.3 IS, and a 24-105mm f/4 IS.
-Of these, only the latter provides decent enough image quality to my taste.
+Of these, only the latter provides decent enough image quality for my taste.

-There are also a couple of excellent small primes available, the 35mm f/1.8 IS Macro and the recently announced 85mm f/2 IS Macro.
-These two actually make an awesome kit with RP, due to their small size but great quality.
+There are also a couple of excellent small primes available, the 35mm f/1.8 IS macro and the recently announced 85mm f/2 IS macro.
+These two actually make an awesome kit with RP due to their small size but great quality.

 The EF-RF adaptors are simple, pin-to-pin constructions for the most part.
 This means there is no loss in autofocus speed or accuracy compared to EF-mount cameras with EF lenses.

 Sensor and Image Quality

-The EOS RP has a large, full-frame sensor with a resolution of 26 megapixels, which is not stabilised.
-It’s the same sensor as the one found in the 6D MkII DSLR.
+The EOS RP has a large, full frame sensor with a resolution of 26 MP (megapixels).
+And it is not stabilized.
+It’s the same sensor as the one found in the Canon EOS 6D Mark II DSLR.
 This sensor gives you excellent high-ISO capabilities due to its sheer size.

-Canon has been criticised throughout much of the past decade for putting subpar sensors in their cameras.
-Compared to recent sensor technology from Sony, this sensor performs around 2 stops worse, which is quite a lot.
+Canon has been criticized throughout much of the past decade for putting subpar sensors in their cameras.
+Compared to recent sensor technology from Sony, this sensor performs around two stops worse.
+This is quite a lot.

 Focusing and Burst

 Eye and face detection helps when composing with human subjects.
 I’ve found that the switch between picking up the face and picking up the eye occurs when the face fills at least a third of the frame.

-There is also no quality 10-bit output or Log profiles.
-The 4K footage looks nice, but with all these limitations, the RP is basically unusable for 4K.
+There is also no quality 10-bit output or Log profiles to enhance videos.
+The 4K footage looks nice.
+But with all these limitations, the RP is basically unusable for 4K.

-In FullHD, the situation is better.
-You get several options up to 1080/60p, with full autofocus tracking and no crop.
-These options, however, look fairly soft.
+In Full HD, the situation is better.
+You get several options up to 1080/60p, with full AF tracking and no crop.
+But these options look fairly soft.

-Surprisingly, the RP has both a microphone and a headphone port, as well as a micro-HDMI connector capable of clean output.
+Surprisingly, the RP has both a microphone and a headphone port.
+And it has s a micro-HDMI connector capable of clean output.

 Body and Handling

-The EOS RP is one of the smallest full-frame cameras ever made.
+The EOS RP is one of the smallest full frame cameras ever made.
 It measures 5.2 x 3.3 x 2.8 inches (133 x 85 x 70 mm).
 And it weighs 1.1 lb (485 grams) with the battery.

 Its construction is decent, mostly built of magnesium alloy.
-The camera is weather-sealed, so it will withstand rainy, dusty, or freezing conditions.
+The camera is weather-sealed.
+So it will withstand rainy, dusty, or freezing conditions.

 The kit lens I used with it (RF 24-105L) is about the largest for comfortable use with the RP.
 For use with heavier lenses, you can use third-party grips, but that defeats the purpose of having such a small camera.

 The Pentax Super Takumar 50mm f/1.4 manual lens balanced excellently as well.
-I also tested the RP with much larger lenses, including the TS-E 17mm f/4, the 70-200mm f/2.8, and the 200mm f/1.8.
-These are far too large.
+I also tested the RP with much larger lenses.
+This included the TS-E 17mm f/4, the 70-200mm f/2.8, and the 200mm f/1.8.
+But these were far too large.

-In terms of controls, the EOS RP is decently supplied for entry-level standards, but it’s missing a few important buttons.
-I was especially staggered by the lack of a dedicated ISO button, which is included even on Canon’s cheapest DSLRs.
+In terms of controls, the EOS RP is decently supplied for entry-level standards.
+But it’s missing a few important buttons.
+I was especially staggered by the lack of a dedicated ISO button.
+This is included even on Canon’s cheapest DSLRs.

 I must say, the on-off switch is one of the worst I’ve used.
-It’s hard to turn, and nearly impossible to flick and turn the camera on.
+It’s hard to turn and nearly impossible to flick and turn the camera on.
 It also occupies a large area where more usable buttons or an extra dial could’ve been placed.

 A flip-out touchscreen is also located on the back, and it’s excellent.
 Canon’s touch integration is among the best, along with Panasonic and Olympus.

-The RP records images onto a single, UHS-I SD memory card.
+The RP records images onto a single UHS-I SD memory card.
 The card shares the same door as the battery compartment.
-This is not ideal, but at least the door can still be opened when a tripod plate is attached to the camera.
+This is not ideal.
+But at least the door can still be opened when a tripod plate is attached to the camera.

 Speaking of the battery, its life is not long.
 I could squeeze out around 200 shots of one charge before it drained completely.
 The RP houses the same battery as the one found in the Rebel series.
 It was not designed for high-energy-consuming mirrorless use.

 Connectivity options are extensive.
 I particularly liked that full camera control is available through a smartphone application.
-GPS geotagging is also possible through Bluetooth connection with a phone.
+GPS geotagging is also possible through a Bluetooth connection with a phone.

-There are a few comparable full-frame options, however.
-The Canon EOS 6D MkII is a DSLR that shares many features with the EOS RP in a larger, more durable body.
+But there are a few comparable full frame options.
+The Canon EOS 6D Mark II is a DSLR that shares many features with the EOS RP in a larger, more durable body.

-The Canon EOS M6 MkII has a 32MP sensor, an excellent autofocusing system, and decent ergonomics in a tiny body, but has no viewfinder.
+The Canon EOS M6 Mark II has a 32MP sensor.
+And it has an excellent autofocus system and decent ergonomics in a tiny body.
+But has no viewfinder.